asdfugil/linux-apple-resources/KERNEL.md

   -> Page size (16KB)
 ```
 A9-A11 supports 4K and 64K page sizes.
 This builds a 16K kernel.

-- CONFIG_BACKLIGHT_APPLE_DWI
-This enables backlight support on some iPhone, iPad and iPod touch
-models.

 For USB:
 Enable: